UFUG2601-CPP-Programming/Fall2024Lab/lab10/README.md

 # Lab 10 C++ Template and Sequential Containers

-# Basic Syntax and Examples
+## Basic Syntax and Examples of Template

 ### Function Templates